UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 **Carts** double (2x) the carrying capacity of the user.
 **Wagons** quadruple (4x) the carrying capacity of the user.
 **Mules** have a morale score of 7, and are only as fast as a walking person.
 Can carry 30 items unencumbered, or 60 items when encumbered.
-They require 1 unit of supply per day.
+They require food and water as one (1) person.
 **Horses** have a morale score of 6, and double movement speed.
 They can carry 40 items unencumbered, or 80 items when encumbered.
 A rider counts as 20 items (max 2 riders).
-They require 4 units of supply per day.
+They require food and water as four (4) people.
 **Warhorses** are as horses, but have a morale score of 9.
 **Canoe** Carries 2 men and 300 items of cargo, counts as a **bulky** item when portaging.
 **Longships** can carry 40 oarsmen, and sail at speeds of 10 mph.